Benefits of Play

 Play is essential for children’s cognitive, physical, and emotional well-being, both at home and at school. ~ American Academy of Pediatrics

-Playtime staff and volunteers protect children’s right to learn and heal through play by creating trauma-informed and developmentally appropriate play spaces.
+Playtime staff and volunteers work to protect the right of children experiencing housing insecurity to learn and heal through play by creating safe, trauma-informed, and developmentally appropriate play spaces.
 Playtime programming reduces potential trauma by engaging youth cognitively, physically, and emotionally, allowing children to build healthy relationships with caring adults and other children.

 Resources on the Benefits of Play

 Center on the Developing Child — Harvard University

 A Pediatric Role in Enhancing Development in Young Children — American Academy of Pediatrics

 A Neurodevelopmental Perspective — Perry, Hogan, and Marlin